haroohie-club/HaroohieSite/content/chokuretsu/guide/4.playing-the-game/de.md

 <div class="platform-filtered platform-nintendo_dsi">

 ## Play on Nintendo DSi
-Playing on the Nintendo DSi can either be done simply through the use of a flash cartridge, or putting the patched rom onto a SD card and making use of Twilight Menu++ on your system
+Playing on the Nintendo DSi can either be done simply through the use of a flash cartridge, or putting the patched ROM onto a SD card and making use of Twilight Menu++ on your system

 ### Using TWiLightMenu (nds-bootstrap)